cypherhaus/lsd/README.md

 NEXT_PUBLIC_SUPABASE_ANON_KEY=
 ```

-Next, create a Supabase project, and then in the SQL Editor of the dashboard, click `New Query`, and run the following script.
+Next, create a Supabase project, and then in the SQL Editor of the dashboard, click `New Query`, and run the following scripts:

+1. Create all tables

 ```sql
 CREATE TABLE profiles (